Hiking

 Readings

-Dan (also shown above left in Wyoming's Wind River Wilderness) is a retired teacher of English and Biology at the University of Kentucky and the public schools, and basketball and debate coach in high school and college.
+Dan, seen here near Paradise Lodge at Mt.
+Rainier National Park (also shown above left in Wyoming's Wind River Wilderness) coached basketball, baseball and debate and taught English, Biology and Geology at five high schools before returning to the University of Kentucky to teach English for 10 years.
 Growing up on the edge of a forested valley, he has been hiking, backpacking, bicycling and sledriding all his life and skiing, surfing, canoeing and rafting most of it.
-He also enjoys windsurfing and amusement parks, particularly classic wooden roller coasters.
-He loves Wyoming's Wind River Wilderness, Pittsburgh's Kennywood Park, and surfing on Hatteras Island.
-His coaching career includes eight high schools in three states, and defensive coordinator positions at three colleges, producing six state and two national championships and two college losses one point short of the NCAA Final Four.
+He also enjoys amusement parks, particularly classic wooden roller coasters.
+He loves Wyoming's Wind River Wilderness and Yellowstone National Park, Pittsburgh's Kennywood Park, and surfing on Hatteras Island.
+His coaching career includes six state and two national championships and two college losses one point short of the NCAA Final Four.
 Two former players became Division I head coaches.
 Dan has covered football and basketball, a PGA Open and the Olympics for various newspapers and magazines, has written about backpacking and canoeing, and has six books in print.
-He has directed newspapers, yearbooks, and drama programs.
 Dan has been secretary and treasurer of the Varsity Lettermen's Association at the University of Kentucky, where an ACL injury sidelined his career as a basketball player and football walk on and relegated him to student manager status.
-He has three degrees each in Biology and American Lit, and has edited modern versions of The Scarlet Letter, Last of the Mohicans, Moby Dick and Big River.
-He keeps the house and property where he grew up, spending Christmas and July there.
+He triple majored in Journalism, Biology and American Literature, has edited modern versions of The Scarlet Letter, Last of the Mohicans, Moby Dick and Big River, and has written the novels Great Crab Apple Wars and A Legend Of Kingdom Come.
+He still owns the house and property where he grew up and spends half his time there.
 He has been involved with the Boy Scouts since age 11.
 He has been named high school teacher of the year three times, coach of the year four times, Scout leader of the year twice, UK Outstanding Writing Instructor twice and Kentucky Teacher Who Made A Difference in 2007.
-He is the Dutch Oven expert of the staff, and is now experimenting with Mexican cooking.
-Dan never goes anywhere without his beloved McBook Pro laptop computer, and updates and tinkers with this website every single night.
-He also publishes LexEat.com, a web site of restaurant reviews; and The Coraopolis Record, a Pennsylvania newspaper.
+Dan never goes anywhere without his McBook Pro laptop computer, and updates this website every single night.
+He also publishes Lexeat (LexEat.com), a Kentucky restaurant magazine and web site; and The Coraopolis Record (CoraopolisRecord.com), a Pennsylvania newspaper.
+Out on the trail he still uses his 1970s Universal Loadmaster pack, Svea stove, Camp 7 sleeping bag, Walrus Arch Rival tent and Vasque Sundowner boots (he buys a new pair of Sundowners every year).

-Abby (also seen top right at Big Bend) is a University of Kentucky triple major in Biology (natural history & marine biology), Art (animation & photography), and Cartography and Geographic Information Systems.
-She's been skiing since two and playing basketball and riding roller coasters since six.
-She played at Kentucky Basketball Academy for six years.
-Abby loves wind surfing, deep sea fishing on Hatteras Island, fresh water fishing on the lakes of Kentucky, the Disney/Universal parks of Orlando, canoeing in the Boundary Waters, skiing in Colorado, and everything about Wyoming and Utah.
+Abby (also seen top right at Big Bend) was a University of Kentucky triple major in Biology (natural history & marine biology), Art (animation & photography), and Cartography and Geographic Information Systems.
+She skiid since two and played basketball and rode roller coasters since six.
+She played at the Kentucky Basketball Academy for six years.
+Abby loved wind surfing, deep sea fishing on Hatteras Island, fresh water fishing on the lakes of Kentucky, the Disney/Universal parks of Orlando, canoeing in the Boundary Waters, skiing in Colorado, and everything about Wyoming and Utah.
 She was on her school's FIRST Robotics team, and has built three robots of her own.
 She won trophies five straight years at the statewide engineering competitions in bridgebuilding, two first places in science fairs in the biology division and one overall best.
-Her favorite novels are Harry Potter, Gone With the Wind, Twilight and anything to do with the American Revolution.
-She sketches and photographs scenes from our trips, is very interested in animation and considers Cars the ultimate full length cartoon.
-She skiis blues but prefers leisurely breakfasts and midmorning starts.
-Abby likes pancakes, steak, quesadillas, macaroni and cheese, seafood and vanilla ice cream.
-Her favorite trips are Big Bend National Park, where she became the youngest girl to scale Emory Peak; the Boundary Waters, where she likes getting up close and personal with the wolves, bear, moose and loons; and Hatteras Island, where from our beachfront headquarters she spends all day every day out on the water either surfing, windsurfing, tubing, or fishing.
-She handles our amusement park and water sports coverage and does much of our photography.
+Her favorite novels were Harry Potter, Gone With the Wind, Twilight and anything to do with the American Revolution.
+She sketched and photographed scenes from our trips, was very interested in animation and considered Cars the ultimate full length cartoon.
+She skiid blues but preferred leisurely breakfasts and midmorning starts.
+Abby liked pancakes, steak, quesadillas, macaroni and cheese, seafood and vanilla ice cream.
+Her favorite trips were Big Bend National Park, where she became the youngest girl to scale Emory Peak; the Boundary Waters, where she likes getting up close and personal with the wolves, bear, moose and loons; Zion, Bryce and Yellowstone; and Hatteras Island, where from our beachfront headquarters she spent all day every day out on the water either windsurfing, tubing, or fishing.
+She handled our amusement park and water sports coverage and did most of our photography.
 Abby spent four Summers at the Gulf Coast Research Lab studying Marine Biology.
-Her current love is her new Mustang.
+Her last love was her new Mustang.
+Abby died suddenly of a stroke in her sleep at age 31.
+We still include her here because she was our graphic designer and most of this website and almost all of the photos were done by her.

-Margaret, at left here with Abby amid Texas cacti, reached the national finals representing Western Kentucky University, then coached high school teams to state championships and national rankings.
-She taught American Literature, then became a librarian.
+Margaret reached the national speech and debate finals representing Western Kentucky University, then coached high school teams to state championships and national rankings.
+She taught American Literature before becoming a librarian.
 She has served on various school committees and travelled as far as Japan studying other schools for ideas to bring home.
 She has also travelled to Seattle, Reno and Washington DC for library meetings and has held various officers' posts in the Kentucky Library Association, including president.
-As a backpacker, she specializes in trail cookery .
+As a backpacker, she specializes in trail cookery.
+(She also serves as a critic on our restaurant review magazine LexEat (LexEat.com).
 Her all time favorite wilderness trip was a two week expedition up Rock Creek Canyon in the Medicine Bow Mountains of Wyoming, but she's also a fan of long distance Amtrak trips, especially on The Empire Builder, California Zephyr, SW Chief, Coast Starlight and Texas Eagle.
-She reads a novel a week and her idea of the ideal vacation is a stack of books and the beaches of Hatteras Island, but a Boundary Waters cabin or a Wyoming ranch house with fireplaces are close seconds.
-One of her treasured trips was two weeks studying Cajun cooking in New Orleans in the Pre Katrina days.
-Lately she's been trying out various recipes in a Tagine, a Morrocan oven.
-She loves Utah's Bryce and Zion National Parks but only in the Spring or Fall when the heat and crowds are gone.
+She reads two or three novels a week and her idea of the ideal vacation is a stack of books and the beaches of Hatteras Island, but a Boundary Waters cabin or a Wyoming ranch house with fireplaces are close seconds.
+One of her treasured trips was a week studying Cajun cooking in New Orleans.
+She loves Utah's Bryce and Zion National Parks and Wyoming's Yellowstone, but in the Fall her favorite trips are to New Hampshire's White Mountains, Vermont's Smugglers Notch, New York's Adirondacks and Maine's Acadia National Park.
+Lately she's been testing various backpacking meals in our home kitchen.
+Margaret serves as our computer technician at the office and our driver on the road.
+She's shown here taking a selfie in Badlands National Park in South Dakota.

 Julia the Beagle appeared under the tree Christmas morning of 05.
 She could open the pedal operated trash can to fish for yogurt cups.
 She walked around the house on her hind legs, especially at dinner time when she wanted to see what was being prepared or served.
 She could stand on those hind legs and push the lever with her paw, then drink from the bottled water dispenser.
 She was the only known dog in history who could stand on her hind legs and use her front paws to turn a doorknob to open a door.
 In the tradition of Snoopy, the patron saint of all Beagles, Julia's favorite perch was laying across the back of the sofa with her legs up in the air and her head hanging down either watching tv or looking out the front door.
 She was run over by a car, dragged 100 feet, and left for dead.
 Rushed to the vet, she was placed in critical care and given intravenous fluids.
 Once her cuts and bruises healed, she recovered with no long term effects.
 Julia was a great traveler.
 She explored her world with her nose.
 She loved to stand sentry in the front of a canoe or ride contentedly in a bike trailer, but mostly she liked to hike.
 She is shown here with her beloved red blanket.
 We lost Julia to Cancer in 2019 at age 14.